BILL HENSHAW, OD, FCOVD

 Picture

-1. Lazy & Irresponsible The doctor simply writes your eyeglass prescription on a prescription pad and tells you to order any contact lenses to match.
+1. No effort & Irresponsible The doctor simply writes your eyeglass prescription on a prescription pad and tells you to order any contact lenses to match.
+This doesn't account for how a contact lens sits on the eye, ignoring corneal shape, tear film quality, and how vision changes when a lens is worn directly on the eye.

 Picture

-2. Lazy but responsible.
+2. No effort, but some responsibility.
 The doctor writes your eyeglasses prescription and tells you to take it to someone who fits contact lenses.

 Picture

 3. Minimal effort with some responsibility.
-The doctor hands you contact lenses from his stock based only from your eyeglasses prescription and sends you out the door.
+The doctor hands you contact lenses from his stock based only on your eyeglasses prescription and sends you out the door.
+While convenient, it may not provide the best option for the individual eye shape or visual demands.

 Picture